-- Site-A.example.com and Site-B.example.com are associated. - The user logs in to Site-A as a system administrator.
+- Site-A.example.com and Site-B.example.com are associated. - An organization named Org-A that occupies Site-A is associated with an organization named Org-B that occupies Site-B. - The user logs in to Site-A as a member of Org-A.

 '''

 POST https://Site-A.example.com/api/sessions

 Authorization: Basic ...

-Accept: application/;version=30.0
+Accept: application/;version=29.0;multisite=global

 ...

 '''